Practice Development for Medical Expert Witnesses

 Posting, Reposting, Reacting

-Post, Repost, Respond, React
+Post, Repost, Respond, React.
+NEVER ENDORSE.

 Every time you post on LinkedIn, one of your potential attorney-clients might read it and cause them to take a second look at your profile and, by extension, website and email.

-If you have business social media accounts, posting on a regular basis once or twice a week is a great way to get the attention of your attorney contacts.
+Posting on a regular basis once or twice a week is a great way to get the attention of your attorney contacts.
 LinkedIn’s algorithm favors those who post regularly.
 They “reward” people who use and engage with connections on LinkedIn.

 Midweek